johanberntsson/PunyInform/documentation/technical/techreport.md

 ### `_FixIncompleteSentenceOrComplain`

 `_FixIncompleteSentenceOrComplain` is called from `_ParsePattern` because the sentence shorter than the pattern.
-The routine checks if the pattern is expectign another noun phrase.
-If so, it can call `_GuessMissingNoun` to try adding the missing information.
-If `_GuessMissingNoun` manages to fix the sentence then `_ParsePattern` will return a perfect score, otherwise an error message is shown ("I think you want to say 'kill someone', please try again.").
+The routine checks if the pattern is expecting another noun phrase.
+If so, and if OPTIONAL_GUESS_MISSING_NOUN is defined, it can optionally call `_GuessMissingNoun` to try adding the missing information.
+If `_GuessMissingNoun` is available and manages to fix the sentence then `_ParsePattern` will return a perfect score, otherwise an error message is shown ("I think you want to say 'kill someone', please try again.").

 ### `_GuessMissingNoun`